hiviah/brmdoor_libnfc/README.md

 - [libfreefare](https://github.com/nfc-tools/libfreefare), in Debian and Ubuntu install libfreefare-bin and libfreefare-dev
 - [python-axolotl-curve25519](https://github.com/tgalal/python-axolotl-curve25519), in Ubuntu and Debian install python-axolotl-curve25519
 - [SWIG version 2](http://www.swig.org/) - to generate Python-C++ bindings, SWIG 3 is known to cause segfaults sometimes
-- [WiringPi2 pythonic binding](https://github.com/WiringPi/WiringPi2-Python) (for switching lock on Raspberry)
+- [WiringPi2 pythonic binding](https://github.com/WiringPi/WiringPi2-Python) (for switching lock on Raspberry), install from pip, `pip install wiringpi`
 - [python-irc](https://pypi.python.org/pypi/irc) >= 16.0, use "pip install irc", the one in repos is old
 - [pysftp](https://pypi.org/project/pysftp/) - for uploading SpaceAPI-formatted status to some host
   - optional runtime dependency, not needed unless you set SFTP SpaceAPI upload to true